exercism/arturo/docs/TESTS.md

 ===== ========== =====
 ```

-0 tests are encountered because the track has Arturo panic if isLeap? hasn't been implemented (i.e. add your code)
+Each test may have one or more assertions, but 0 assertions are reported because Arturo panics before the entire test suite can be processed.

-At this point, we should write some code that passes the first test and rerun our code.
+At this point, we should write some code to pass the first test.
+When we rerun the tests, we might seen something like this:
-In the output, the expected value is on the left side of the `=` and the returned value is on the right side.

 ```plaintext
 ===== tests\test-leap.art =====